 The cost of COBRA insurance can be high.
-If you have an HSA, consider using your HSA funds to pay or offset the higher premiums as well as for medical expenses.
-This is allowed, although HSAs usually can’t be used to pay regular insurance premiums.
+Think about using your health savings account (HSA) funds if you have one to pay or offset the higher premiums, as well as for medical expenses.
+HSAs can’t be used to pay regular insurance premiums.

-Your employer or health insurance administrator is required to notify you of your eligibility to enroll in COBRA.
-Then you have at least 60 days to decide whether to sign up.
+Your employer or health insurance administrator must let you know you that you have a right to enroll in COBRA.
+You then have at least 60 days to decide if you want to sign up.

-If you are a dependent, you must notify the plan sponsor if you believe you qualify because of divorce, legal separation, or loss of dependent-child status to be eligible.
-As a dependent, you may elect to take COBRA even if the primary employee policyholder elects not to.
+You must tell the plan sponsor if you think you qualify because of divorce, legal separation, or the loss of dependent/child status.
+You can elect to take COBRA even if the primary employee elects not to do so.

 Is It Worth Getting COBRA?